PFPrzytycki/CellWalkR/examples/CellWalker2_Vignette.md

 CellWalker can also map more than two datasets (not shown here).

-## Use CellWalker2 for ATAC-Seq and RNA-Seq data
+## Use CellWalker2 for multiomic data

 In this section, we will use CellWalker2 to 1) assign cell type labels to predicted regulatory regions (pREs) identified from basal ganglia vs cortex (see [paper](https://doi.org/10.1016/j.cell.2020.06.002)) in human developing cortex and 2) identify enriched TF motifs within pREs that tend to be more open in specific cell types (or cell type specific pREs?).